TIBCOSoftware/js-workshops/Readme.md

  - Download this github repo onto your local web server.
 Use any tool that you like (for example: [MAMP]) to host.

- - Build a new database in POSTGRES called "freshcoffee" with the tables... (coffee, dairy, drink, ingredient, sales)
+ - Build a new database in POSTGRES called "freshcoffee" (using pgAdmin you can right click Databases > create > database)

+ - Now right click your "freshcoffee" database and select restore.
+Under Filename you can select your database file named "freshcoffee" under the resources/data folder in this repo.

- - You can then load the CSV data from the resources/data folder using the following in your termimal for each file.
+ - Your database should now be set!
+If you need them, you can also find the CSV data files under the resources/data folder and scripts to build the tables and add with the following in the terminal.
  - psql -c "COPY tbname FROM '/tmp/the_file.csv' delimiter '|' csv;"

- - Import the urban-roast-export.zip file from the resources/jrs-resources folder on this repo into the JasperReport Server by logging in as superuser and going to (admin > server settings > import).
+ - Now import the jrs-urban-export.zip file from the resources/jrs-resources folder on this repo into the JasperReport Server by logging in as superuser and going to (admin > server settings > import).

  - Run the HTML files from the attached modules.